jmoz/django-twitter-oauth/README.markdown

 ## Installation
 Add the 'twitter_app' directory somewhere on your 'PYTHONPATH', put it into 'INSTALLED_APPS' in your settings file.
-Fill in your CONSUMER_KEY and CONSUMER_SECRET either in your settings file.
+Fill in your CONSUMER_KEY and CONSUMER_SECRET in your settings file.

 - Add this line to your Django project's urlconf: url(r'^twitter/', include('twitter_app.urls')),